efflux/doc-otobo-dev/content/how-it-works/config-mechanism.rst

    </Setting>

-The optional ``Translatable`` attribute marks this setting as translatable, which will cause it to be included in the OTRS translation files.
+The optional ``Translatable`` attribute marks this setting as translatable, which will cause it to be included in the OTOBO translation files.
 This attribute can be placed on any tag (see also below).

 ``Password``